 A prior knowledge of enterprise architecture is advantageous but not required.
-While reading this Study Guide, the reader should also refer to the TOGAF Version 9 documentation available online at www.opengroup.org/ architecture/togaf9-doc/arch and also available as TOGAF Version 9 "The Book".
+While reading this Study Guide, the reader should also refer to the TOGAF 9 documentation1 available online at www.opengroup.org/architecture/togaf9-doc/arch and also available in book form.